 There is also plenty of scope for collecting Lalique from a more recent vintage.
 For example, a 3.5in (9cm) high clear and frosted glass owl paperweight etched Lalique France to the base (a form of mark used after the War) probably dates from the 1970s.
 It made £100 at Mallams Oxford in December 2010.

 Its worldwide reputation as luxury giftware long reinforced by showrooms in major cities, Lalique has never completely gone out of fashion.
 Nor has it ever been cheap.

 However, it wasn't really until the 1960s when academics, dealers and collectors started to get interested in Art Nouveau and Deco as stylistic movements that vintage Lalique began to acquire a collector's status and value.
 Demand for period Lalique has now been with us for decades and it is a truly international market with collectors across Europe, Asia, the Americas and the Antipodes.

 Nonetheless, there have been peaks and troughs in the market.

 Fuelled in part by Japanese demand, prices were very high in the 1980s and '90s.
 But Far Eastern demand fell away towards the end of the 20th century and the specialist Lalique auctions, pioneered in the late 1970s in the US and a regular feature in London by the 1980s, dropped out of the frame.

-But prices have been rising again in the last few years and with it the specialist sale has returned.
-In London they are currently held at Christie's and Bonhams while Heritage mount an annual auction in New York.
+But prices have been rising again since 2000 and with it the specialist sale has returned.
+In London they are currently held at Bonhams while Heritage mount an annual auction in New York.

 The most expensive pieces of Lalique tend to be René Lalique's cire perdue works – unique creations cast by the lost wax process that necessitates that the mould is broken in use.
 Understandably, cire perdue Lalique exists in very small numbers.